 Armier Bay – at the northernmost point of Malta, this little beach faces Gozo and Comino

 Mellieha Bay – a long sandy beach, perfect for families with young children

 Mgarr is a rural farming village known for its restaurants selling traditional rabbit stew.
 This village is particularly beautiful for its blend of different coloured fields and its coastline.

 Adjacent to Mgarr is the town of Mellieha, a tourist destination with fantastic beaches and plenty of restaurants.
 For those who prefer to enjoy the natural beauty of the countryside, Mellieha is a popular location for nature walks.
 The Majjistral Nature & History Park is an area of protected coast dedicated to nature conservation.
 The organisation holds outdoor events such as guided walks, olive-picking, and kayaking.

 Historical sites in the North of Malta:

 - Wignacourt Tower, St Paul’s Bay (built 1610)

 Other northern towns include St. Paul’s Bay, Xemxija and Bugibba.
 These are very popular with both locals and foreigners, especially during the summer months.
 Bugibba is known for its nightlife and flourishing British pubs, which sprung up to serve the local British expat community.

 Non-Maltese residents can freely purchase property in Special Designated Areas.
 The following SDAs are located in the north of Malta:

-Dhalia Real Estate can be found in both St. Paul’s Bay and Xemxija.
-Managing both branches is Mr. Neil Mercieca, whose teams can provide assistance to those looking for property for residential, letting, or commercial purposes.
+Dhalia Real Estate can be found in St. Paul’s Bay.
+Managing this branch is Mr Neil Mercieca, whose teams can provide assistance to those looking for property for residential, letting, or commercial purposes.